gionathas/ThreeCraft/README.md

 - Trees and foliage generation
 - Caves and Ores generation

+## Known Issues

+- Sometimes opening and closing the inventory too quickly can cause the camera to behave weirdly.

 ## Technologies Used

 - Three.js: a lightweight 3D graphics library for creating WebGL applications.